WalletConnect/walletconnect-specs/relay/message-policies.md

 All policies are composed of different categories that define the behaviour when there is no web-socket nor Internet connection.

-All the consideration is about the client (Kotlin, Swift, JS) part of given protocol.
+All the consideration is about the RelayClient which is a part of Kotlin, Swift and JS SDKs.

 ## Sign API